planetfederal/exchange-documentation/source/editing/index.rst

 Edit Features
 -------------

-Vector layers can be set up so that they’re editable.
-If you have permissions to edit a layer, the editing tools will be available in the map.
-If a layer is a GeoGit layer, then you can work with the edit history as well.
+Vector layer permissions can be set so the layer can be edited by other users.
+The editing tools will be available to you in the map, if you have permissions to edit a layer.
+If a layer was saved as a GeoGit layer, then you can work with the layer's edit history as well.

 Add a point feature to a layer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^